 2. Ensure smooth handoffs between regions

 Customer support issues don’t conveniently resolve themselves at the end of a shift.
 So smooth handoffs between regions are critical to maintain a great customer experience.
-The last thing you want is for customers to have to re-explain their issue just because they’re now working with a different team member.
+The last thing you want is for customers to have to re-explain their issue just because they’re now working with a different team customer support agent.

 “Real-time dashboards are essential so that everyone around the world can see and make adjustments dynamically”